pytorch/pytorch/docs/source/notes/modules.rst

    : tensor([6.5166], device='cuda:0', dtype=torch.float64, grad_fn=<AddBackward0>)

 More generally, an arbitrary function can be applied to a module and its submodules recursively by using the :func:`~torch.nn.Module.apply` function.
-For example, to initialize parameters of a module and its submodules:
+For example, to apply custom initialization to parameters of a module and its submodules:

 .. code-block:: python